-Oscar Vicente was born in 1956, in Madrid (Spain), where he graduated in Biochemistry in 1976 and obtained his PhD in Sciences in 1983.
-After a three-year postdoctoral period at the Friedrich-Miescher Institut, in Basel (Switzerland), in 1988 Oscar Vicente moved to the Institute of Microbiology and Genetics, University of Vienna (Austria), where he established and led a research group working on different aspects of plant reproductive biology and its biotechnological applications, and on the molecular characterization of pollen allergens and plant MAP kinases.
-As Assistant Professor, from 1991 to 1996, he was responsible for several courses of Experimental Genetics taught at the Faculty of Sciences.
-Oscar Vicente returned to Spain in 1996, to join the faculty of the Polytechnic University of Valencia, where he is at present Professor of Biochemistry and Molecular Biology at the Department of Biotechnology, teaching different subjects in this area to students of Biotechnology and Biomedical Engineering.
-His research interest focuses on the study of plant responses to abiotic stress and stress tolerance mechanisms.
-Oscar Vicente has published more than 100 ISI-indexed scientific papers, many of them in top journals, such as Plant Cell, Plant Journal, Plant Physiology, Frontiers in Plant Science or PLoS ONE.
-Oscar Vicente is Vice-president and coordinator for Spain of the European Biotechnology Thematic Network Association (EBTNA).
+Oscar Vicente graduated in Biochemistry in 1976 and obtained his PhD in Sciences in 1983 in Madrid (Spain).
+After a three-year postdoctoral period at the Friedrich-Miescher Institut in Basel (Switzerland), Oscar Vicente moved in 1988 to the Institute of Microbiology and Genetics, University of Vienna (Austria), where he established and led a research group working on different aspects of plant reproductive biology and its biotechnological applications, and on the molecular characterization of pollen allergens and plant MAP kinases.
+As Assistant Professor from 1991 to 1996, he was responsible for several courses of Experimental Genetics taught at the Faculty of Sciences.
+Oscar Vicente returned to Spain in 1996 to join the faculty of the Polytechnic University of Valencia, where he is currently a Professor of Biochemistry and Molecular Biology at the Department of Biotechnology, teaching different subjects in this area to students of Biotechnology and Biomedical Engineering.
+His research interest focuses on studying plant responses to abiotic stress and stress tolerance mechanisms in the context of climate change.
+Oscar Vicente has published over 170 ISI-indexed scientific papers, most in the category of Plant Science.
+He is Vice-president and coordinator for Spain of the European Biotechnology Thematic Network Association (EBTNA) and is included in the ‘Top-100’ Spanish scientists in Plant Science and Agronomy (Research.com).
 In 2017, he was awarded the degree of Doctor Honoris Causa by the University of Agricultural Sciences and Veterinary Medicine, Cluj-Napoca (Romania).

 He was born May 2, 1961.
 He took undergraduate degree at Erciyes University, Faculty of Medicine in 1985.
 He made Ph.D. on Medical Genetics at Duncan Guthrie Institute of Medical Genetics, University of Glasgow/Scotland in 1994 and got Professor Title in 2003.
 He is founder and head of Medical Genetics Department at Erciyes University and he has been currently carrying out various administrative tasks since 1996.